webpack/webpack.js.org/src/content/configuration/dev-server.md

 };
 ```

-Usage via the CLI
+Usage via the CLI:

 ```bash
 webpack-dev-server --port 8080
 ```

 ## `devServer.proxy`

 `object` `[object, function]`

-Proxying some URLs can be useful when you have a separate API backend development server and you want to send API requests on the same domain.

 The dev-server makes use of the powerful [http-proxy-middleware](https://github.com/chimurai/http-proxy-middleware) package.
-Check out its [documentation](https://github.com/chimurai/http-proxy-middleware#options) for more advanced usages.
-Note that some of `http-proxy-middleware`'s features do not require a `target` key, e.g. its `router` feature, but you will still need to include a `target` key in your config here, otherwise `webpack-dev-server` won't pass it along to `http-proxy-middleware`).
+Check out [http-proxy-middleware’s documentation](https://github.com/chimurai/http-proxy-middleware#options) for more advanced usage.

+T> Some of `http-proxy-middleware`'s features do not require a `target` key (e.g. its `router` feature), but you will still need to include a `target` key in your config here, or `webpack-dev-server` won't pass it along to `http-proxy-middleware`.

+Proxying URLs can be useful if you have a separate API back-end development server and you want to send API requests on the same origin.
 With a backend on `localhost:3000`, you can use this to enable proxying:

 __webpack.config.js__